 Be Good for Goodness Sake.
 For better or worse, we eventually reap what we sow.
 That’s why Paul encourages the Philippians in the second reading to act peaceably and set their minds on peaceful things to receive the peace of God.
 Make no mistake, Paul isn’t suggesting they can just wish their desired reality into being, like some new-age guru.
 Rather, he’s referring to a principle called The Transformative Nature of the Good.
 Essentially, we become who we are by what we choose to do, because God allows us the freedom to do so.
 In Forrest Gump terms, good is as good does (the opposite then is also true!).
-According to Fr.
-John Riccardo, St. Gregory of Nyssa said in this regard we are our own parents, because we continually give birth to ourselves by the free choices we make.
+St. Gregory of Nyssa said that we are our own parents, because we continually give birth to ourselves by the free choices we make.

 A Lease on Life.
 Choosing the good doesn’t always come naturally.
 Rather, we tend not to do God’s will when He gets in the way of our agenda.
 We see this all the time in those who put their politics before their faith; that’s why The Parable of the Tenants is such a sobering lesson.
 In the Gospel reading, the tenants make the cardinal mistake of aspiring to overthrow the owner of the vineyard.
 This a powerful image of sin and how it enslaves us.
 All sin is essentially rooted in chasing the illusion that if we can just get rid of God, we can take control.
 However, ownership of anything is just a fantasy, because in reality all creation is on lease to us from the Supreme Owner.
 That’s why the “my body, my choice” slogan of the pro-abortion movement is nonsense.
 Your body is on loan from God to serve His purposes, so choose to be a good tenant or suffer the divine consequences.